Codivores/blog-tech/clgi7vez6000a09js45nj22wz.md

 ---

-**We now have a basic (for now) but working administration interface to manage content, we will see in later articles how to display it on our front-end with Inertia and handle more complex content structure**
+**We now have a first module to handle content pages, we will see in later articles how to display it on our front-end with Inertia and handle more complex content structure with blocks**

 ---